feefo customer trust

 ARAN SWEATER MYTHS

 A myth about the Aran sweater is that the stitches are linked to family names the legend has it that each stitch represents a family second name so that is the fisherman was lost at sea the family would be able to identify the body by the stitch on the sweater although an interesting story, it has not been proven at a fact!
-While the aran sweaters were indeed knit to keep the fisherman warm and cosy at sea, the idea of each stitch is a family name is, unfortunately, a myth.
+While Aran sweaters were indeed knit to keep the fisherman warm and cosy at sea, the idea of each stitch is a family name is, unfortunately, a myth.

-Due to the expanding population of the aran Islands at the time, the government introduced a board called The Congested Districts Board as a way to come up with ideas of improving the standard of living on the island.
+Due to the expanding population of the Aran Islands at the time, the government introduced a board called 'The Congested Districts Board' as a way to come up with ideas of improving the standard of living on the island.
 The put a lot of effort into farming and fishing and knitting for the ladies.

 The people of the Aran Islands decided to bring over some Scottish fishermen to teach the Islanders a few things, they also brought some Scottish ladies who showed how to knit sweaters for a living.
 So the Irish ladies took their idea and made it their own - the yarn they used in Ireland was much thicker than the fine Scottish wool and the design had lots more patterns to it, rather than just the top which the Scottish version had.